Nevada

 - May not limit gifts to specific pupils

-- Must keep records pursuant to the educational environment of the student
+- Must keep records of the academic progress of scholarship recipients

 Legal History